-- the digestate is a good quality fertilizer (2% nitrogen) - better than (air-)composted waste (<1% nitrogen) - else N-fertilizer has to be imported, which is made from natural gas in huge plants and has a very large impact: 1% of global GHG emissions and 1.5% of global energy consumption. - a significant part of the produced biogas is used for heating of the digester and the installation itself (farm,...) - (cold) desulfurisation of the biogas is done with FeCl3 solution (to precipitate FeS); sulfur is removed as it is poisonous (for the atmosphere but also in downstream CHP engines or fuel cells)
+- the digestate is a good quality fertilizer (2% nitrogen) - better than (air-)composted waste (<1% nitrogen) - else N-fertilizer has to be imported, which is made from natural gas in huge plants (1.5% of global energy consumption). - a significant part of the produced biogas is used for heating of the digester and the installation itself (farm,...) - (cold) desulfurisation of the biogas is done with FeCl3 solution (to precipitate FeS); sulfur is removed as it is poisonous (for the atmosphere but also in downstream CHP engines or fuel cells)